VersatileFFN: Achieving Parameter Efficiency in LLMs via Adaptive Wide-and-Deep Reuse: Experiments

 \subsection{Evaluation Results}

 To rigorously evaluate the efficacy of our proposed method, we conduct continued pre-training on a pre-trained base model for one additional epoch, utilizing the identical corpus.
 We benchmark our approach against the following methods: 1) Mixture-of-Experts (MoE): A sparse architecture that inherits the configuration of the dense base model but incorporates additional 8 small experts with activating top-2 experts during the forward pass.
 2) $k$-Loop: A variant of the dense architecture that retains the original architecture but introduces recurrence by iteratively applying the FFN $k$ times at each layer.
+To ensure a fair comparison, both methods also share the experimental setting of continued pre-training on the same pre-trained base model.

 \textbf{Efficiency Comparison. } We first provide an analysis of the efficiency in Table~\ref{table:efficiency}, including the average accuracy, model parameters, and FLOPs of the FFN part.
 We calculate the FLOPs as 1 token input and 1 token output.
 Since the same architecture is maintained, the number of parameters for methods $k$-Loop is consistent with that of the base model.
-The proposed VersatileFFN method, however, introduces a router and loop predictor, which results in a slightly higher parameters.
+The proposed VersatileFFN method, however, designs a router and loop predictor, which introduces negligible parameters.
 The MoE method, on the other hand, introduces real small experts on top of the base model, leading to a significant increase in parameters.
 For FFN FLOPs, the computational cost of $k$-Loop method is clearly $k$ times that of base.
 We calculate the FLOPs of VersatileFFN based on the inference statistics of the ARC-c dataset.
 Specifically, we calculate the average loops of all layers $N_{mean}$ and the proportion $P$ of loops not equal to the maximum loop, and then compute the FLOPs by $Base \times N_{mean} + (MoE - Base) \times P$.